hamedfirouzipouyaei/bashScripting/Git.md

 ## 📂 Creating Repositories

-Important Note: Always before initialization of a new repository make sure the repo is not initialized before by running `git status`
+**⚠️ Important Note:** Always check if a repository is already initialized before creating a new one by running `git status`

 ### Initialize a New Repository